Learn About/Subscribe:

 Vice President, Christian Union Universities

 Jason Walsh honorably served 10 years in the United States Marine Corps, 3 years in the 102nd Mounted Infantry Battalion with the Connecticut Army National Guard, and 4 years as a Firefighter/EMT for the City of Stamford Fire Department in Stamford, CT.
-Jason served at the Pentagon as a Mission Planner for the President of the United States, Vice President, Secretary of Defense, Joint Chiefs of Staff and Military Generals in all branches of the military.
-While deployed to Afghanistan, He was a Combat Aviation Operations Chief at Camp Dwyer, Afghanistan; a Forward Operating Base (FOB) to combat insurgent activity in the Helmand Valley, which was a hotbed of terrorist activity and the most dangerous province in Afghanistan at the time.
-Jason served in and out of combat zones with multiple government agencies including the CIA, FBI, Secret Service, U.S Army’s 20th Special Forces Group and the British SAS.
+At the Pentagon, Jason served as a Mission Planner, supporting the highest levels of U.S. leadership, including the resident, Vice President, Secretary of Defense, Joint Chiefs of Staff, and military generals across all branches.
+While deployed to Afghanistan, He was a Combat Aviation Operations Chief at Camp Dwyer, Afghanistan, a Forward Operating Base (FOB) to combat insurgent activity in the Helmand Valley, which was a hotbed of terrorist activity and the most dangerous province in Afghanistan at the time.
+Jason served in and out of combat zones with multiple government agencies, including the CIA, FBI, Secret Service, the U.S. Army’s 20th Special Forces Group, and the British SAS.

 Throughout nearly 20 years of service in military and local agencies combined, Jason’s leadership has been at the forefront!
-Jason graduated from Marine Corps Recruit Training, Parris Island, SC (Boot Camp) as the Platoon Honor Graduate, #1 out of 96 recruits, and was promoted to the rank of Sergeant within his first 4 years of Marine Corps service.
+Jason graduated from Marine Corps Recruit Training, Parris Island, SC (Boot Camp), as the Platoon Honor Graduate, #1 out of 96 recruits.
+He was promoted to Sergeant within his first 4 years of Marine Corps service.
 He was selected from the top 1% of the Marine Corps globally for recruiting duty.
-Jason was also a .50 Cal Machine Gunner and is proficient in all weapons systems in the U.S. Army Infantry as well as criminal profiling and interrogation.
-He was selected in the top 10 out of 2000 applicants to be a Firefighter/EMT and later selected as an instructor at the Stamford Regional Fire Training School after being unanimously voted as platoon leader in his own firefighter recruit class.
-Among his numerous military medals and personal awards, Jason was awarded the Afghanistan Campaign Medal, 2 Navy and Marine Corps Achievement Medals, 3 Marine Corps Good Conduct Medals, the National Defense Service Medal, and the Global War on Terrorism Service Medal.
+Jason was also a .50 Cal Machine Gunner, becoming proficient in all U.S. Army Infantry weapons systems, criminal profiling, and interrogation.
+He was selected in the top 10 out of 2000 applicants to be a Firefighter/EMT.
+He was later selected as an instructor at the Stamford Regional Fire Training School after unanimously being voted platoon leader in his own firefighter recruit class.
+His service is recognized with numerous military medals and personal awards, including the Afghanistan Campaign Medal, 2 Navy and Marine Corps Achievement Medals, 3 Marine Corps Good Conduct Medals, the National Defense Service Medal, and the Global War on Terrorism Service Medal.

 Jason holds a bachelor’s degree in Pastoral Leadership and Ministries from Nazarene Bible College in Colorado Springs, CO, with additional education in Theology and Urban Missions from Alliance Theological Seminary in Manhattan, NY.